GeoTrouvetout/pyelastix/README.md

 # PyElastix - Python wrapper for the Elastix nonrigid registration toolkit
-## WARNING : This is a fork to fix some errors of the original PyElastix from almarklein.
+## WARNING : This is a fork of the original PyElastix from almarklein.
+This fork *fix* some errors encountered

 This Python module wraps the [Elastix](http://elastix.isi.uu.nl/)